isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag `switch`-statements over an enumeration that don't handle all enumerators and do not have a `default`.
-This may yield too many false positives in some code bases; if so, flag only `switch`es that handle most but not all cases (that was the strategy of the very first C++ compiler).
+This might yield too many false positives in some code bases; if so, flag only `switch`es that handle most but not all cases (that was the strategy of the very first C++ compiler).

 ### <a name="Res-noname"></a>ES.84: Don't try to declare a local variable with no name